ark-network/arkdev.info/docs/learn/concepts.md

 ### Shared Output

-A shared output is a bitcoin transaction output locked by a taproot script with 2 tapscript closures:
+A shared output is a bitcoin transaction output funded by the server that is locked by a taproot script that must contain the following spending conditions:

-1. **Unroll** forces the spending transaction format.
-A shared output can be spent only by being split into 2 other sub-shared outputs.
-This gives the VTXO tree the shape of a binary tree.
+* unspendable key path
+* there must be only 2 script paths,  **unroll** and **sweep**

+#### Unroll path

+The unroll path is the one used by the server and the users when signing the VTXO tree.
+The server builds the VTXO tree and shares it with the users.
+Once all parties validated the tree, they can sign it so it's ready to be revealed onchain in the (rare) case a user wants to unilateral exit and redeem a VTXO.

+#### Sweep path

-2. **Sweep** lets the Ark Server to spend a shared output after a timeout.
+The sweep path allows the Ark Server to spend a shared output alone after a locktime, for example 1 month.
+This locktime defines the expiry duration of the VTXOs included in a tree.

 ### Rounds

-One of the jobs of the Ark server is to periodically create round transactions in order for users to settle or refresh their VTXOs whenever they need.
-During these rounds, users with a VTXO in the Ark can request the Server to include their new virtual transactions output.
-The Server then creates a new [shared output](#shared-output) that aggregates all the off-chain transactions from that round.
-To participate, users sign an off-chain [forfeit transaction](#forfeit-transaction), transferring their input VTXO to the Server.
-In exchange, the Server generates a new shared on-chain UTXO containing the desired output VTXOs and broadcasts the transaction.
+The Ark Server's main job is to build new VTXO trees whenever users want to swap close-to-expiry VTXOs for new ones to extend their liveness.
+To make it possible at any time, one strategy the server can adopt is to periodically attempt to create a new VTXO tree in so-called "round transactions".
+Users can request the server to join the next round and when they are selected, they forfeit (send back) their close-to-expiry VTXOs to the server in exchange for new ones in the next VTXO tree.

-A round transaction typically has two outputs: a _Shared Output_ that commits to a VTXO tree, and a _Connector Output_ that commits to a chain of connectors.
+The result of this process is an onchain transaction funded by the server that typically has two outputs: a _Shared Output_ that commits to a VTXO tree, and a _Connector Output_ that commits to a chain of connectors.

 ### Connectors